 The Oklahoma State Cross Country Course is the home of the oldest cross country race in the country, the Cowboy Jamboree, which dates back to

 1937.
-2012 marks the Jamboree's 75th year, and the course offered the over 6,000 runners the chance to run on one of the greatest cross country courses in
+Since its inception, the course has offered the over 6,000 runners the chance to run on one of the greatest cross country courses in

 the country.
 Every year an outstanding field competes in the Jamboree, with teams traveling from around the country to test their skills on this historic course.